quixio/quix-docs/docs/index.md

     ---

-    Work with this API to receive live data in your Web applications from Quix Kafka topics via Websockets
+    Work with this API to receive live data in your Web applications from Quix Kafka topics via Websockets.

     [:octicons-arrow-right-24: Learn more](./apis/streaming-reader-api/intro.html)